How to Fix Oil on Spark Plug Threads in 5 Easy Steps

 In addition to the gas smell, if you notice that your exhaust pipe is blowing out blue smoke, most likely there is oil in the spark plugs.
 This is because the blue smoke is a result of the burning of the fuel, air, and leaked oil on the tips of the plugs.

-A misfire happens when the engine momentarily hesitates or stumbles, or loses power especially when accelerating, and then regains its normal speed.
+A misfire happens when the engine momentarily hesitates stumbles, or loses power especially when accelerating, and then regains its normal speed.
 A misfire may also occur when your engine is idling, causing a rough or uneven idle.
 Engine misfiring will usually repeat, either randomly or under specific operating conditions.

 Although there are other reasons this could happen, oil on the spark plug is one of the causes.
-An engine misfire happens when any one of the three components – the fuel, the oxygen, or the spark plug – are not working in the right order or at the precise time.
+An engine misfire happens when any one of the three components – the fuel, the oxygen, or the spark plug – is not working in the right order or at the precise time.

-When a spark plug is soaked with oil, it will have difficulty making a spark and will not be able to maintain the right temperature in the cylinder, thus ignition might occur too late or too early, if at all, thus resulting in engine misfire.
+When a spark plug is soaked with oil, it will have difficulty making a spark and will not be able to maintain the right temperature in the cylinder, thus ignition might occur too late or too early, if at all, resulting in engine misfire.

 An engine backfire occurs when the fuel is ignited at the wrong time.
-When there is oil on spark plug threads, the engine will backfire.
+When there is oil on the spark plug threads, the engine will backfire.
 An oily spark plug might not be able to make a spark at the precise moment when the exhaust valve opens.